spatie/typescript-transformer/docs/usage/transformers.md

 }
 ```

-In the `canTransform` method you should decide if this transformer can convert the class.
-In the `transform` method, you should a transformed version of the PHP type.
-You should return it as a `TransformedType`, let's take a look how to create them.
+In the `canTransform` method, you should decide if this transformer can convert the class.
+In the `transform` method, you should return a transformed version of the PHP type as a `TransformedType`.
+Let's take a look at how to create one.

 ### Creating transformed types